kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 ## 3. Configuring the Helm Charts deployment with Ansible

-Like Provisioning with Terraform, configuring the Helm deployment onto the Kubernetes cluster on Google Kubernetes Engine (as well as configuring the backend compute VMs as normal) only requires a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) - Namely a few extra settings required for Helm and Object Storages.
+Like Provisioning with Terraform, configuring the Helm deployment onto the Kubernetes cluster on Google Kubernetes Engine (as well as configuring the backend compute VMs as normal) only requires a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) - Namely a few extra settings required for Helm.

 Here's an example of a file with all config for a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) and descriptions below: